-- The risk of contracting iGAS disease is higher amongst close contacts of iGAS cases relative to other contacts or the general population.
+Infection by Streptococcus pyogenes (group A streptococci, GAS) can cause a wide range of syndromes and invasive GAS (iGAS) infection causes significant morbidity and mortality in both children and adults.
+The risk of contracting iGAS disease is higher amongst close contacts of iGAS cases relative to other contacts or the general population.
 However, very few population-based studies have been published quantifying the risk of secondary household transmission.

 For more information, contact: Autumn Neville, Research Coordinator. [email protected]

 Lead investigators: Dr. Sasha Bernatsky and Dr. Anick Berard

 Query 20-07 raised by the Public Health Agency of Canada, Centre for Immunization and Respiratory Infectious Diseases